Plug in, grab a bite, and kick back at these work-ready restaurants, cafes, and coffee shops.

 Let’s face it, being chained to your dorm-room desk or staring at the walls of your cramped home office isn’t always conducive to productivity.

-Sometimes a change of scenery, a relaxing atmosphere, and free Wi-Fi can be just what you need to reset and refocus on the task at hand.
+Sometimes a change of scenery, a relaxing atmosphere, and a list of places with free Wi-Fi can be just what you need to reset and refocus on the task at hand.

 In today’s tech-driven world, you’d be hard-pressed to find a restaurant or coffee shop without internet access.
 But sometimes, you need more than just a good connection to get to work.
 Comfortable seating goes a long way and the importance of both a quiet ambiance and caffeinated menu items should not be underestimated.